Skip to main content

 Using the Playable Node

-In game development, animation is a key element that brings characters and scenes to life.
-The Dora SSR engine provides a robust animation handling node class called Playable.
-It serves as the base class for three different animation systems:
+In game development, animations are crucial for bringing characters and scenes to life.
+Dora SSR engine provides a powerful animation handling node class—Playable.
+It serves as the base class for three animation systems:

 • Model:

-• The skeletal animation system implemented by the Dora SSR engine.
+• A skeletal animation system implemented by the Dora SSR engine.

-• Model animations usually consist of a .model file, a .clip file, and a .png file.
+• Animation models are usually composed of a .model file, a .clip file, and a .png file.

 • DragonBone:

-• DragonBones animations typically consist of a file ending with _ske.json, a file ending with _tex.json, and an image file ending with _tex.png.
+• Animation models typically consist of a file ending with _ske.json, a file ending with _tex.json, and an image file ending with _tex.png.

 • Spine:

-• The animation system of the famous commercial software Spine2D.
+• The animation system of the well-known commercial software Spine2D.

-• Spine animations generally consist of a .json (or .skel) file, an .atlas file, and a .png file.
+• Animation models are generally composed of a .json (or .skel) file, an .atlas file, and a .png file.

 This tutorial will guide you on how to use the Playable node in your program, covering everything from loading animations to controlling playback.

 To use the Playable node, you first need to create an instance.
-Playable supports three animation systems, and they can be loaded using the following conventions:
+Playable supports three animation systems, and the typical loading methods are as follows:

-• Model files: "model:" prefix + the file path without an extension.
+• Model files: "model:" prefix + the model file path without the suffix.

-• Spine files: "spine:" prefix + the file path without an extension.
+• Spine files: "spine:" prefix + the Spine file path without the suffix.

-• DragonBones files: "bone:" prefix + the file path without an extension.
+• DragonBones files: "bone:" prefix + the DragonBones file path without the suffix.

 local Playable <const> = require("Playable")